bloxstraplabs/bloxstrap/README.md

 An open-source, feature-packed alternative bootstrapper for Roblox.

 This a drop-in replacement for the stock Roblox bootstrapper, working more or less how you'd expect it to, while providing additional useful features.

-Keep in mind - this does not touch or modify the game client itself, it's just a launcher!
+Keep in mind - this does not touch or modify the game client by itself, it's just a launcher!

 If you encounter a bug, or would like to suggest a feature, please submit an issue!

 Bloxstrap is only supported for PCs running Windows.

 ## Features
-Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:
+Here's a list of the features that Bloxstrap provides over the stock Roblox bootstrapper:

 * Ability to disable the Desktop app
 * Persistent file modifications (re-adds the old death sound!)